ARCTraining/data-vis/_sources/data-vis-101/01-introduction.md

 >What distinguishes a scientific figure from other graphical artwork is the presence of data that needs to be shown as objectively as possible.
 A scientific figure is, by definition, tied to the data (be it an experimental setup, a model, or some results) and if you loosen this tie, you may unintentionally project a different message than intended.
 However, representing results objectively is not always straightforward.
 For example, a number of implicit choices made by the library or software you're using that are meant to be accurate in most situations may also mislead the viewer under certain circumstances.
 If your software automatically re-scales values, you might obtain an objective representation of the data (because title, labels, and ticks indicate clearly what is actually displayed) that is nonetheless visually misleading.

-While we don't expect to need to spend time explaining that scientific fraud is wrong (and if we do, that's a larger problem than this data visualisation course can solve!), it's very useful to highlight the ways you might inadvertently milead your audience.
+While we don't expect to need to spend time explaining that scientific fraud is wrong (and if we do, that's a larger problem than this data visualisation course can solve!), it's very useful to highlight the ways you might inadvertently mislead your audience.

 Examples of ways visualisations can be misleading: